 runtime_arn_url_encoded = "https://bedrock-agentcore.us-east-1.amazonaws.com/runtimes/arn%3Aaws%3A.../invocations"

-We'll use gateway_url for Gateway Target configuration and .mcp.json. runtime_arn_url_encoded will be used for the Gateway Target Endpoint.
+gateway_url will be used in the Gateway Target configuration and .mcp.json. runtime_arn_url_encoded will be used as the Endpoint for Gateway Target.

-Creating Gateway Target in the Console (IAM Authentication)
+Creating a Gateway Target in the Console (IAM Authentication)

-Once the Gateway is created, add the Runtime as a Target.
+Once the Gateway is created, add Runtime as a Target.

-In the Gateway details screen, you can confirm that the Inbound Auth type is set to "IAM authorization".
+Opening the Gateway details screen confirms that the Inbound Auth type is "IAM permissions".
 Click "Add" for targets.

 Enter the following and click "Add target":